 Despite the mystery that surrounds the formulation, Yunnan Baiyao has won three national gold medals for quality.
 It is ranked among the most famous of Chinese traditional medicines, and has been designated as one of two Class-1 protected traditional medicines for a 20-year protective term in China.
 The YBY reputation is equal to that of penicillin in the United States.
 The story of Yunnan Baiyao and its formulator, Mr. Qu Huangzhang, is known all over China and has even been made into a film.

 The mystery that surrounds Yunnan Baiyao is both interesting and concerning.
 According to legend, in order to keep the formula secret, 13 separate teams mix the product.
 No team knows the ingredients the other teams are blending.1

 According to ShanghaiDaily.com, “the traditional Chinese medicine maker, Yunnan Baiyao Group Co.
 Ltd., has been sued by a lawyer in central China’s Hunan Province for concealing an alleged toxic ingredient in its signature product from consumers.”
 The potentially toxic ingredient is radix aconite agrestis, also known as gelsemium elegan or “heartbreak grass”.
 This same source also says that in 2009 a lawyer in Beijing suffered an allergic reaction after taking the medicine.
 The attorney lost this lawsuit.
-The government agreed that the formulation is protected as a state secret; in fact, it is protected until 2015, according to China’s FDA.
+The government agreed that the formulation is protected as a state secret.

 Some doctors say high doses of the toxic herbal ingredient can cause dizziness, nausea or even death.
 Despite this, in the veterinary field, small doses have been administered safely for long periods, even years.
 For example, a 75-pound dog can consume one capsule twice daily for longer than one year as part of a cancer management protocol, with no adverse effects.